n00b69/woa-beryllium/guide/troubleshooting.md

 ##### Finished!

+## LTE in Windows does not work
+> [!Note]
+> You may have to follow the steps above to restore your modem first
+- In Android, find your APN settings.
+It should be located in `Connections` > `Mobile Networks` > `Access Point Names`.
+- Write the information of your current APN settings down, then boot into Windows.
+- In `Cellular Settings`, click on `Mobile operator settings` > `APN settings` and add the APN settings you wrote down earlier.
+- Enable **Cellular**.
+It may say `No Internet Access`, but it should still work.

+##### Finished!

 ## Cannot mount Windows in Android
 If mounting Windows produces an empty folder, you either don't have Windows installed, or your rom does not have mount support.